ADA Hybrid Summer School 2024

-Call for applications: African Doctoral Academy Summer School 2023 Early Doctoral Programme (EDP) Scholarships
+Call for applications: African Doctoral Academy Summer School 2024 ADA Scholarships

-The African Doctoral Academy (ADA) at Stellenbosch University is privileged to offer a limited number of candidates, at the start of their Doctoral careers, the opportunity to attend research, publishing, scientific communication and career-related training courses at the ADA Summer School that takes place in-person at Stellenbosch University from 18 January - 03 February 2023.
+The African Doctoral Academy (ADA) at Stellenbosch University is privileged to offer a limited number of candidates, at the start of their doctoral careers, the opportunity to attend research, publishing, scientific communication and career-related training courses at the ADA Hybrid Summer School that takes place from 29 January - 16 February 2024.

 This call is open to all doctoral candidates that are within the first 18 months of their doctoral degree, across all institutions and disciplines.
 Some of the scholarships are specifically for delegates from institutions that are a partner university of Stellenbosch University.

-The ADA will be presenting the 2023 Summer School in-person at Stellenbosch University.
+The ADA will be hosting the 2024 Hybrid Summer School.
 All courses are certified by Stellenbosch University and an electronic certificate will be issued to delegates that meet the requirements.

 Successful applicants will be able to enrol for a course, which will be fully funded, during the Summer School.
 Applicants may select a first and second choice of course.
 The value of the award will depend on the course selected by the candidate, as well as other related costs such as travel, accommodation for in-person courses.
 For online courses only the course fee will be covered (this excludes data, internet, etc.).
 The full Summer School Programme

 can be found online on the website (click here).

 To apply, please complete the form below.
-Applications close at 23:59 hours (SAST) on 18 December 2022 - you can only submit the application form once all supporting documentation have been uploaded.
-The selection committee will convene in the week of 19 December 2022, and delegates will be informed of the outcome of their applications by 23 December 2022.
+Applications close at 23:59 hours (GMT+2) on 5 December 2023 - you can only submit the application form once all supporting documentation have been uploaded.
+The selection committee will convene in the week of 5 December 2023, and delegates will be informed of the outcome of their applications by 11 December 2023.

 Eligible candidates should:

 - Be in the early phases of their PhD (first 18 months), can be from any discipline

 - Be enrolled at their home institution by 1 December 2023 and,

 - Have been enrolled for no more than 18 months by 29 January 2024.